ajanky/jumpLogger-Skydiving-Tracker-Altimeter/Readme.md

 - main reason for the jumpLogger project was to measure True Airspeed (TAS).
 This is a problem, since the typical pitot-tube is not feasible for skydiving nor canopy flying.
 However, math is king: you can, under certain conditions, calculate in-airspeed from groundspeed.
 This will be implemented soon.\
 [windspeed estimation without airspeed sensor](https://diydrones.com/forum/topics/wind-estimation-without-an)

+## more info

+You can find a dmore detailed feature list at [jumpLogger features]https://crwdgs.com/jumplogger.html

+A preliminary manual is available at [jumpLogger manual]https://crwdgs.com/manual.html

 ![jumpLogger in use](/pics/JL01-0.jpg)
 ![3D printes case, PA12](/pics/case0.jpg)